Skip to main content

 4. Merchant contests the dispute (must be done within 30 days of the dispute)

-5. The issuing bank makes a final decision on the dispute after considering the evidence
+5. The issuing bank makes a final decision on the dispute after considering the evidence (the review process can take up to 60 days)

 6. The dispute is closed -- If the issuing bank decides in favor of the merchant, funds and the chargeback fee are returned